tonyrog/dloader/README.md

 ==============

 dloader is used to load drivers and nif using the inet loader.
-This can be used when developing embedded code or is runnig slave nodes that are using driver or nifs.
+This can be used when developing embedded code or when runnig slave nodes that are using drivers or nifs.

 # Loading drivers

-code that are loading driver expliclty should be changed
+Code that are loading driver explicitly should be changed from

     erl_ddll:load(code:priv_dir(gpio), "gpio_drv")